 Partial dentures are clasped into place attached to surrounding teeth.
-Full dentures are formed to fit snuggly against the gums.
+Full dentures are formed to fit snugly against the gums.
 This creates suction that holds the prosthetic in place.
 Some patients also use a small amount of denture adhesive to improve the stability of their denture.
 For the most natural feeling dentures, dental implant supported restorations are the ideal option.
 They almost completely recreate healthy tooth function.

-Can I Keep my Healthy Teeth?
+Can I Keep My Healthy Teeth?

 Absolutely.
 If you have healthy remaining teeth, we want to preserve them.
 For patients who do have healthy teeth, we’ll create a partial denture.
-These dentures fit snuggly between remaining teeth recreating the natural smile line and leaving you with healthy, natural function.
+These dentures fit snugly between remaining teeth recreating the natural smile line and leaving you with healthy, natural function.
 Partial dentures are held in place by clasps attached to remaining teeth or they can be supported by dental implants.
-We offer both forms of partial for your convenience.
+We offer both forms of partials for your convenience.

 Schedule an Appointment

-Are you searching for a high quality tooth replacement?
+Are you searching for a high-quality tooth replacement?
 Please don’t hesitate to get in touch with Dental Center of Jacksonville.
 Full and partial dentures provide a wonderful solution for many patients.
 Go ahead and request an appointment today!

 Fill out this short form and we will get back to you with the answers you need.